gyunggyung/docling-translate/docs/README.en.md

 ## Acknowledgments

 This project is built upon the [Docling](https://github.com/docling-project/docling) library.
+It also utilizes open-source models from [Qwen](https://github.com/QwenLM/Qwen2.5) and [Yanolja](https://huggingface.co/yanolja) for local translation capabilities.

 ```bibtex
 @techreport{Docling,